innopolis-devops/labs/terraform/TF.md

 * Used TFLint with default rules for terraform files
 * Not repeating resource type in names
 * Start every module with a main.tf file, where resources are located by default.
-* In every module, include a README.md file in Markdown format.
-In the README.md file, include basic documentation about the module.
+* In every module, include a `README.md` file in Markdown format.
+In the `README.md` file, include basic documentation about the module.
 * Using naming conventions for configuration objects
 * Declare all variables in `variables.tf`
-* Give variables defined types
+* Organize all outputs in an `outputs.tf` file
-* When appropriate, provide default values
+* Use builtin `terraform fmt`